ciatph/excel-parser/README.md

 ### `npm start`

-Download and parse a remote excel file (listed in `/src/main.js`) using a custom callback in `/src/utils/parse_excel.js`
+Download and parse a remote excel file (listed in `/src/main.js`) using a custom callback in `/src/utils/parse_excel.js`.
+Prints ourput to console.

 ### `npm run parse`

 Parse a local excel file using a custom callback in `/src/utils/parse_excel.js`.
+Prints ourput to console.

 @ciatph
 20220601